Fla. governor issues coronavirus stay-at-home order after heavy criticism

-Florida Gov. Ron DeSantis, R, on Wednesday ordered a 30-day stay-at-home order for the state to slow the spread of the coronavirus, ordering residents to stay indoors unless they are pursuing “essential services or activities.”
+Florida Gov. Ron DeSantis mandated a 30-day stay-at-home order for the state Wednesday, requiring that its nearly 21 million residents stay indoors unless they are pursuing essential services or activities.
+His executive order will take effect midnight Thursday.

-The executive order will go into effect at midnight Thursday, DeSantis said, and his office was to release more details on the restrictions later Wednesday.

-DeSantis took heavy criticism from state lawmakers for waiting to order the restrictions, even as the number of confirmed coronavirus cases in his state are surging.
+The Republican governor took heavy criticism from state lawmakers for refusing to enact such an order until this week, even as the number of confirmed coronavirus cases have nearly surpassed 7,000 in the state, including at least 85 deaths as of Tuesday.

-The daily reports from the Florida Department of Health drive the fact home: The number of people testing positive for COVID-19 has accelerated rapidly, nearly doubling in the past four days, with 3,274 new cases, bringing the statewide total to 6,741 as of Tuesday evening.
+The daily reports from the Florida Department of Health drive the fact home: The number of people testing positive for covid-19 has accelerated rapidly, nearly doubling in the past four days, with 3,274 new cases, bringing the statewide total to 6,741 as of Tuesday evening.

 The state reported 857 people hospitalized and 85 deaths as of Tuesday, with the heaviest concentration of infection in Broward and Miami-Dade counties along the southeast coast and pockets in other areas like Tampa and Orange County, home of Walt Disney World.
 On Tuesday alone, 14 deaths were reported in the state, according to the Miami Herald.

-Indeed, on the COVID-19 nationwide map maintained by the Centers for Disease Control and Prevention, the state of Florida just turned dark brown, the color signifying more than 5,000 cases.
+Indeed, on the covid-19 nationwide map maintained by the Centers for Disease Control and Prevention, the state of Florida just turned dark brown, the color signifying more than 5,000 cases.
 It’s now in the company of California, New York, Illinois, Massachusetts, Michigan and New Jersey as of Monday, the cutoff of CDC map data with Louisiana having crossed the 5,000 threshold Tuesday.

-Of those states, however, Florida is the only one that is not under a statewide “stay-at-home” order.
-DeSantis has urged people in Southeast Florida to remain at home and said this week he would issue a “safer at home” order codifying that advice.
+Of those states, however, Florida had been the only one not under a statewide “stay-at-home” order.
+DeSantis has until now urged people in Southeast Florida to remain at home and said this week he would issue a “safer at home” order codifying that advice.

-On Tuesday, DeSantis said at a news conference that he had no plans to issue a statewide order because the White House had not told him to do so.
+Even Tuesday, DeSantis said at a news conference that he had no plans to issue a statewide order because the White House had not told him to do so.

 “I’m in contact” with the White House coronavirus task force, he said at a news conference, “and I’ve said, ‘Are you recommending this?’
 The task force has not recommended that to me,” he added.
 “If any of those task force folks tell me that we should do X, Y or Z, of course, we’re going to consider it.”